Akashpatel-18/FullStack-WatsappClone/README.md

 ## Getting Started

-This project was built using React, Redux, MUI, HTML, CSS, JavaScript, Node JS, Express, MongoDB and JWT.
-It is a Social media web application and for running on your local environment you should follow these guidelines.
+This project was built using React, context API, Tailwind CSS, MUI, HTML5, Node JS, Express, MongoDB, JWT and Socket.io It is a Social media web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites